College rowing in the United States: West Coast Conference

 The West Coast Conference (WCC) first held a women's rowing championship in 1997 with five of the league's eight members at that time participating—Gonzaga, Loyola Marymount, Saint Mary's, San Diego, and Santa Clara.
 Creighton became a WCC associate member starting with the 2011 championship, and longtime WCC member Portland added a varsity rowing team the following season.
-With the 2024 collapse of the Pac-12 Conference, that conference's last two members, Oregon State and Washington State, placed most of their sports (including rowing) in the WCC through 2025–26, after which the Pac-12 will add seven new members—one being current full WCC member Gonzaga.
+With the 2024 collapse of the Pac-12 Conference, that conference's last two members, Oregon State and Washington State, placed most of their sports (including rowing) in the WCC through 2025–26, after which the Pac-12 added seven new members—one being longtime full WCC member Gonzaga.
+The Pac-12 reinstated women's rowing despite only those three schools sponsoring the sport.